 How long will I be in recovery right after surgery?

 We anticipate that you will be walking the day of surgery, usually with a walker.
-Typical activity is resumed within 4-6 weeks.
+Typical activity is resumed within four to six weeks.

 Will I need help at home?